jianlin/TryDjango1.9/README.md

 ## Making sure you have Python

-Since some 3rd party modules may require Python 2, so for the moment, let's stick with Python 2.
+Since some 3rd party modules may not work with Python 3 and require Python 2, so for the moment, let's stick with Python 2.

 Python is pre-installed on Macs.
 To see it: